Anniken Huitfeldt: 2022

 On 2 September, following the release of a UN human rights report into China's treatment of Uyghurs, Huitfeldt expressed concern for the situation in Xinjiang and called for the country to respect human rights.
 She stated: "We call on the Chinese authorities to respect all their human rights obligations, stop the arbitrary deprivation of liberty of Uyghurs and other minorities, and to cooperate fully with UN human rights institutions to ensure compliance with binding international human rights obligations".

-In the wake of the death of Mahsa Amini, Huitfeldt called on the Iranian authorities to respect freedom of speech, freedom of gathering and the freedom of the press.
+In the wake of the death of Mahsa Amini, Huitfeldt called on Iranian authorities to respect freedom of speech, freedom of gathering and the freedom of the press.
 She also emphasised the importance of Amini's death being thoroughly investigated, and called it alarming that people had died during the protests following Amini's death.

+From 26 to 27 September, Huitfeldt visited Japan to attended the funeral of former Japanese Prime Minister Shinzo Abe, who was assassinated while giving a speech during the Japanese House of Councillors election in Nara.
+During her visit, Huitfeldt also met the house of representatives of Japanese authorities, including then-Japanese foreign minister Yoshimasa Hayashi and Norwegian businesses in Japan.

 On 6 October, Huitfeldt and justice minister Emilie Enger Mehl announced that Norway would be sharpening its security and control regarding Russian fishing vessels after receiving information that called for said need.
 Prime Minister Støre later confirmed this, noting that there were disorder at several Norwegian ports.
 Huitfeldt also asserted that Norway would not be a free-harbour for Russian vessels.

 On 20 October, Amnesty International Norway criticised Huitfeldt for seemingly not expressing clear opposition to human rights violations in Qatar.
 Huitfeldt had previously made the same criticism against her predecessor, Ine Eriksen Søreide, about the same issue.
 In response to Amnesty, Huitfeldt reasoned that Norway doesn't have any diplomatic relations with Qatar, and no trade interests in the country.

 On 26 November, Huitfeldt and her ministry announced that Norway would be supporting Ukraine's case against Russia in the International Court of Justice.
 Huitfeldt stated: "We have a legal interest in contributing to the clarification of the questions raised by the case.
 It is also important to signal to Russia and the outside world that the international community does not accept the aggression against Ukraine".

 In early December, she visited London and met her British counterpart, James Cleverly, to discuss continued military cooperation and attended the annual Christmas tree lighting.